presstofan/academic-kickstart/content/post/facebook-friend-graph/index.md

 for k, v in friend_graph.items():
     # This contains the list number of mutual friends.
-    # Doing len(v) does not work because ometimes instead of returning mutual
+    # Doing len(v) does not work because instead of returning mutual
     # friends, Facebook returns all the person's friends
     intersection_size = len(np.intersect1d(list(friend_graph.keys()), v))
     if intersection_size > 2: